The appeal lies in the freshly made and cut noodles and the freedom to customize the flavor.

 "Eggplant tempura with meat sauce" 1,000 yen

 The noodles are made fresh in-house, from kneading and cutting to boiling, and their glossy appearance is impressive.
 When you actually slurp them, they are smoother and softer than you might expect!
 With each bite, a subtle sweet flavor of wheat spreads, and you can enjoy the fresh, chewy texture.
-The dipping sauce contains Iwachu pork, a brand of pork, and green onions.
+The dipping sauce contains Iwachu pork and green onions.
 The pork fat has a sweetness to it, and although it is rich, it is not too heavy.
 With each dip of the noodles, the umami of the broth and the richness of the meat cling to them perfectly, making each bite very satisfying.

-Okuyama san shows us his proudly made noodles.
+Okuyama shows us his proudly made noodles.

 What's even more interesting is the abundance of options for "changing the flavor."
 On the table, you'll find homemade chili oil, black shichimi (seven-spice blend), green chili peppers, and tempura flakes.
 It's recommended to first taste the noodles without adding anything, and then gradually add the condiments to the noodles as you go along.
 The green chili peppers were particularly impressive; just a small amount adds a refreshing spiciness that contrasts beautifully with the sweetness of the meat juices.